Back-End-Personal-Projects/Patient-management-system/README.md

 1. __init__ -   is used to initialize the pyton package. it contains import statements.
 2. **Models_init.py** - is used for setting up the database connection and configuration.
 It has the code for creating the database engine, defining base class and provides a function to initialize the database.
 3. **patient.py** - Deals with the patients data like creating patients tables.
+4. **appointment.py** - Deals with the appointments made for various patients .